Pauline Laurens: Biography

-After her marriage in 1881, Pauline Laurens, in order to be in line with the social conventions of the time, gave up selling her paintings and etchings.
-It was simply unthinkable for a Navy officer's wife to have a profession at the Belle Époque.
-But Laurens continued to paint portraits of those close to her.
+After her marriage in 1881, Pauline Laurens -conforming to the social conventions of the time- ceased selling her paintings and etchings.
+During the Belle Époque, it was considered unacceptable for the wife of a naval officer to maintain a professional artistic career.
+Nevertheless, Laurens continued to paint, producing portraits of family members and close acquaintances.

-In the 1880s and 1890s, Pauline Laurens painted portraits of her children, signing them with her maiden name as a way of expressing her independence.
-These portraits testify to Laurens's virtuosity in capturing on canvas the features of young models, always quick to get restless.
+Throughout the 1880s and 1890s, Pauline Laurens painted numerous portraits of her children, signing them with her maiden name as an expression of personal independence.
+These portraits demonstrate her remarkable skill in capturing the features and lively presence of young sitters - subjects known for their restlessness.